Thundereggs - Oregon

 Oregon Rocks & Minerals

-Oregon is one of the most popular states for agate hunting, offering numerous public lands where collectors can expand their gemstone collections.
-Before accessing any area, it’s important to contact local agencies for the most up-to-date information and regulations.
+Oregon is one of the most popular states for rockhounding, with extensive public lands open to collectors.
+Before visiting any site, contact local agencies for current access information and regulations.

 Crystalline Quartz, Agate, Jasper, and Chert

-Across the state, you can find crystalline quartz, agate, jasper, and chert in many forms and colors.
-These minerals often occur in volcanic and metamorphic zones, weathering out of ancient lava flows and surfacing along coastlines, riverbeds, and desert outcrops.
+Across Oregon, crystalline quartz, agate, jasper, and chert occur in a wide range of colors and forms.
+These minerals are commonly found in volcanic and metamorphic areas, where they weather out of ancient lava flows and appear along coastlines, riverbeds, and desert outcrops.

-Chert is typically found in marine sedimentary layers along the Oregon Coast, the Columbia River, and throughout Eastern Oregon.
+Chert is most often found in marine sedimentary layers along the Oregon Coast, the Columbia River, and throughout Eastern Oregon.

 Thundereggs

 Oregon produces an impressive variety of thundereggs, known for their wide range of colors and patterns.
-Central and Eastern Oregon are among the most famous regions in the world for thunderegg hunting.
-The most productive areas include the Ochoco National Forest, the high desert near Prineville and Madras, and Succor Creek Canyon in Eastern Oregon.
+Central and Eastern Oregon are the most productive regions, including the Ochoco National Forest, the high desert near Prineville and Madras, and Succor Creek Canyon in Eastern Oregon.

 Thunderegg is the official rock of Oregon.